danchoi/herbalizer/README.md

 beginners and easier to collaborate on with a wider range of people, like designers.
 And for some people ERB is easier on the eyes.

-As far as I know, there is no other reliable and robust tool to convert HAML to ERB.
+As far as I know, there is no other good tool to convert HAML to ERB.
 To quote HAML maintainer Nathan Weizenbaum:

 >  No, no such tool exists.
 In fact, it's not possible to make without
 >  parsing Ruby code - Haml supports several constructs, such as = with a